 Best cat repellent crystals

-These GET OFF My Garden Cat and Dog Repellents are jelly-like crystals with strong a scent that
+These GET OFF My Garden Cat and Dog Repellents are jelly-like crystals with a strong scent that you can place around your plants, bushes and even on grass - basically anywhere you want cats to steer clear of.

 Pros